Programmatic model writing

 y{H}[ss] = 1 | alpha{H}

 y{F}[ss] = 1 | alpha{F}to find the value of alpha that corresponds to y being equal to 1 in the non-stochastic steady state.
-Alternatively we can not use indices and the package understands that we refer to both indices:
+Alternatively indices can be omitted and the package understands that both indices are referred to:

-y[ss] = 1 | alphaMaking use of the indices we could also target a level of y for country H with alpha for country H and target ratio of the two ys with the alpha for country F:
+y[ss] = 1 | alphaMaking use of the indices a level of y for country H with alpha for country H could also be targeted and the ratio of the two ys targeted with the alpha for country F:

 y{H}[ss] = 1 | alpha{H}